awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb-cli-codecommit.md

 ## Creating an AWS CodeCommit Repository with the EB CLI<a name="eb-cli-codecommit-create"></a>

-To get started with AWS CodeCommit, run [`eb init`](eb3-init.md)\.
+To get started with AWS CodeCommit, run [eb init](eb3-init.md)\.
 During repository configuration, the EB CLI prompts you to use AWS CodeCommit to store your code and speed up deployments\.
-Even if you previously configured your project with `eb init`, you can run it again to configure AWS CodeCommit\.
+Even if you previously configured your project with eb init, you can run it again to configure AWS CodeCommit\.

 **To create an AWS CodeCommit repository with the EB CLI**

-1. Run `eb init` in your project folder\.
+1. Run eb init in your project folder\.
 During configuration, the EB CLI asks if you want to use AWS CodeCommit to store your code and speed up deployments\.
-If you previously configured your project with `eb init`, you can still run it again to configure AWS CodeCommit\.
+If you previously configured your project with eb init, you can still run it again to configure AWS CodeCommit\.
 Type **y** at the prompt to set up AWS CodeCommit\.

    ```
    ~/my-app$ eb init